 Castor oil has natural antibacterial and antifungal properties and is high in Vitamin E, minerals, proteins, and Omega 6 and 9 beneficial fatty acids.
 Its unusually high ricinoleic acid ratio makes it beneficial to skin and hair.

-In fact, castor oil has traditionally been used topically for acne and other skin conditions, as well as hair loss, rashes and more.
+Castor oil has traditionally been used topically for acne and other skin conditions, as well as hair loss, rashes and more.

 Massaging just any part of the body with castor oil does not result in extra hair growth, but applying it to the scalp does.
 The mechanism at work could be the ability of this warm oil to improve circulation.